tradingview-pine-seeds/docs/README.md

 ## Example

-You just need to set up the repository, upload your data to it and wait for it to be uploaded to the TradingView storage.
+You just need to set up the repository, upload your data to it and wait for it to be uploaded to the TradingView platform.

 `SEED_CRYPTO_SANTIMENT:BTC_DEV_ACTIVITY` is an example of custom data integration.
-You can work with it on the Chart.
+You can work with it on your Chart.

-Symbol name is uniquely determined by Github settings.
+The symbol name is uniquely determined by Github settings.

 - `SEED` is a mandatory prefix for this type of data
 - `CRYPTO` is the name of [github.com/crypto][github_user] GitHub account